-The diagnosis of Alopecia Areata is usually done by a dermatologist on the basis of the reported Symptoms and a physical examination.
-Other immune disorders or hair conditions may also be ruled out to ensure proper diagnosis.
+The diagnosis of Alopecia Areata is usually done by a Dermatologist on the basis of the reported symptoms and a physical examination.
+Other immune disorders or hair conditions may also be ruled out to ensure a proper diagnosis.

-- Skin biopsy or hair sample tests: Scalp and hair samples may be examined to eliminate any possibility of an infection and to analyse any localised changes in hair health or growth.
+- A skin biopsy or hair sample tests: Scalp and hair samples may be examined to eliminate any possibility of an infection and to analyze any localized changes in hair health or growth.

 How is Alopecia Areata treated?